F Troop: The Hekawi tribe

-The Hekawi appear to be a very small tribe consisting of only one small village.
-They live an indeterminate distance from Fort Courage, though the directions to their camp are described as: "Make right turn at big rock that look like bear, then make left turn at big bear that look like rock."
+The Hekawi are a small Native American tribe who live an indeterminate distance from Fort Courage.
 In "Reunion for O'Rourke", Chief Wild Eagle explains how the tribe got its name: "Many moons ago, tribe leave Massachusetts because Pilgrims ruin neighborhood!
 Tribe travel west, over stream, over river, over mountain, over mountain, over river, over stream!
 Then come big day... tribe fall over cliff.
 That when Hekawi get name.
 Medicine man say to my ancestor, "I think we lost.
 Where the heck are we?".
 "Where the heck are we?" became "We're the Hekawi" (the original name for the tribe in the series, 'Fugawi', was changed after the censors discovered the sentence "Where the Fugawi?").